-Parker also made acting appearances on the 1980s sitcom Gimme a Break starring Nell Carter, the CBS Saturday morning kids' show Pryor's Place (1984), Disorderlies (1987), Enemy Territory (1987), Charlie Barnett's Terms of Enrollment (1986) (V) aka Terms of Enrollment (USA: short title), Berrenger's (2 episodes, 1985): "Power Play" (1985) TV episode and "The Seduction" (1985) TV episode and Uptown Saturday Night (1974).
+Parker also made acting appearances on the 1980s sitcom Gimme a Break, the 1984 CBS Saturday morning kids' show Pryor's Place (for which Parker appeared in the opening title sequence singing the theme song), Disorderlies (1987), Enemy Territory (1987), Charlie Barnett's Terms of Enrollment (1986) (V) aka Terms of Enrollment (USA: short title), two episodes of Berrenger's (1985), and Uptown Saturday Night (1974).
 He was also a production assistant for the film Fly by Night (1993).
 He made guest appearances on 21 Jump Street and Kids Incorporated.

 In early 2009, Parker appeared in a television advertisement for 118 118, a British directory enquiries provider.
 This featured Parker singing a 118-specific version of the Ghostbusters theme song.
-On 15 April 2009, Parker's 118 theme song was available as a downloadable ringtone from the 118 118 mobile website.
+On 15 April 2009, Parker's 118 theme song was made available as a downloadable ringtone from the 118 118 mobile website.